StarRocks/starrocks/docs/en/administration/BE_configuration.md

 #### storage_flood_stage_left_capacity_bytes

 - **Default:** 107,374,182,400 Bytes (Remaining Storage Space Threshold for Load and Restore Job Rejection)
-- **Description:** Hard limit of the reamaining storage space in all BE directories.
+- **Description:** Hard limit of the remaining storage space in all BE directories.
 If the remaining storage space of the BE storage directory is less than this value and the storage usage (in percentage) exceeds `storage_flood_stage_usage_percent`, Load and Restore jobs are rejected.
 You need to set this item together with the FE configuration item `storage_usage_hard_limit_reserve_bytes` to allow the configurations to take effect.

 #### tablet_meta_checkpoint_min_new_rowsets_num